 To ensure everyone attending the rally has an enjoyable time, all members must ensure good conduct by all in their party.
 Members should be considerate of those around them and not cause annoyance to their neighbours.
-All members must avoid any noise after 11:00 pm throughout the year.
-New Year Rallies may be made an exception by the rally marshal where Socials are held indoors but members should be quiet when returning to their pitch.
+All members must avoid any noise after 11:00 pm throughout the year (commercial sites may differ) New Year Rallies may be made an exception by the rally marshal where Socials are held indoors but members should be quiet when returning to their pitch.

-The use of a quiet leisure generator is limited to between 10.00 am 12 noon and between 4pm and 7:00 pm for a maximum of two hours.
-For safety reasons, the member must be present at all times.
+The use of a quiet leisure generator is limited to between 10.00 am 12 noon and between 4pm and 7:00 pm For safety reasons, the member must be present at all times.
 To minimise the noise level it must be shielded.
 If a generator is deemed to be causing a nuisance you will be requested to switch it off immediately.
 Exceptions are a rally marshal requiring a generator for a social or function on the field, or members who need to use a generator for medical purposes.

 To prevent damage to units, the flying of kites or model aircraft (including drones) is not allowed on or over the site.
 The playing of ball games including games such as Swingball and similar, must be played in an area designated by the marshal and must be at least 50m from any occupied pitch.
 Under no circumstances should they be played amongst the rally lines.

 Dogs and cats must always be kept on a lead not exceeding 3.5m and not allowed to foul the rally field.
 Member are required to pick up all mess created by their pets.
 Dog stakes must be sited close to the caravan or motorhome.
 All animals must be kept under control at all times.